 WCCTA's administrative staff and operations staff have several bilingual employees who speak English and Spanish.
-The need for bilingual capabilities is a high priority due to the large number of Spanish speaking travelers within the service area.
+The need for bilingual capabilities is a high priority due to the recognized Spanish speaking travelers within the service area.

 In some cases, however, the cost to implement multiple-language programs is significant and not currently funded.
-The Agency recently subscribed to a telephone language-access program allowing on-demand as-needed translation services to communicate with customers who may speak a language other than one spoken by staff.
+The Agency subscribes to a telephone language-access program allowing ondemand as-needed translation services to communicate with customers who may speak a language other than one spoken by staff.